NicoHood/mooltihack/source_code/src/FLASH/README.md

 To select a chip.
 Open the flash_mem.h file and change the FLASH_CHIP define.

 The library currently implements the following:
-- Initialise the Flash (sets up SPI communications)
+- Initialize the Flash (sets up SPI communications)
 - Send SPI data to the FLASH (R/W)
 - Check the Flash Chip 'Ready' Register
 - Check the Manf.
 Flash ID